Poleron402/CodeSnippets/README.md

 # CodeSnippets
-Combination of little classwork assignments/leetcode problems/ChatGPT ideas of what to code **Nothing to see here**
+Combination of little classwork assignments/leetcode problems/ChatGPT ideas of what to code.
+**Nothing to see here**